Frequently Asked Questions

 Customer data is physically stored in Google Cloud Platform (GCP) and Amazon Web Services (AWS) secure data centers at the locations listed in our Data Supplement.
 Each customer selects its hosting region during implementation, and EEA/UK/Swiss customers may elect to have their data stored within the EEA, in the AWS colocation centers in Germany and Ireland.
 However, this data may be accessed remotely by Ping Identity workers as needed to provide the contracted services and 24/7 support.
 Remote access to EEA/UK/Swiss data may occur from our operations centers located in our Data Supplement.

-Ping Identity has an established policy related to Government Agency Requests for Personal Data.
+Ping Identity has established guidelines related to Government Agency Requests for Personal Data.
 We also publish a detailed transparency report that summarizes any governmental requests for access to data using subpoenas, search warrants, court orders, national security requests, and international requests, along with the kind of reply provided, insofar as publication is allowed by local law.
-Please note: Ping Identity has not and does not expect to receive government agency requests for access to customer data.

 No. Ping Identity has not and does not expect to receive government agency requests for access to customer data.
 Ping Identity does not provide telecommunications or electronic messaging services.
 For purposes of clarity, some of our products allow customers to communicate with Ping Identity services as part of multi-factor authentication processes (such as text-to-verify).
 These features rely on third party telecommunications providers (namely the user’s carrier or ISP), and these third parties may be subject to laws such as FISA.
 These features are optional, and the communications with Ping Identity services do not result in any processing of any sensitive data or other information that is likely to qualify as “foreign intelligence information” under 50 USC § 1801(e).